mstksg/inCode/copy/entries/io-monad-harmful.md

 But having a list like `[1,2,3]` has nothing to do with monads.
-Calling every list "the list monad", or calling every situation where a list would be useful a situation where "you want the List moand" is misleading, false, and just leads to more confusion.
+Calling every list "the list monad", or calling every situation where a list would be useful a situation where "you want the List monad" is misleading, false, and just leads to more confusion.

 I need to find all even numbers from one to one hundred.